MichaelCurrin/learn-to-code/en/topics/scripting_languages/JavaScript/frustrations.md

 ## Builds

 - JS projects typically minify output to smaller files that are less readable.
 This makes sense for browser usage but is not a thing that server-side languages like Python care about.
 - JS projects typically also concatenate scripts.
 This makes sense for frontend projects when you want to combine 100 JS scripts (internal for downloaded from NPM) into a single JS script that is correctly scoped.
-But again this is not something that a Python dev has to worry about.
+But then you have one large script, so the newer approach is to bundle and then split into chunks, so these can be loaded separately and only the parts that are needed on a page are loaded.
+MBut again this is not something that a Python dev has to worry about.
 - There are also many ways to do these tasks.
-Using Bundle, Webpack and many others.
-I even made a repo covering each of these.
+Using libraries like Bundle, Webpack, Rollup, Snowpack and many others.
+I even made a repo covering some of these.
 An article I read on the topic pointed out the frustrations the author had with learning the ins and outs of each there being not standard, so I am not alone here.

 ## Packages